remisansfamine/rmlg-fps/annexes/ReadMe.md

 # In-Game Features
 * The player can launch the game from the main menu
-* The player can load an old save from the main menu or with the keyboard In-Game
 * The player can exit the game from the main menu
-* The player can move in an 3D-environment while being in game
+* The player can move in a 3D-environment while being in game
+* The player can pause the game
+* The player can exit the game from the pause screen
-* The player can move its camera
+* The player can go back to the main menu from the pause screen

 ***Annexes***
 ===